 There’s always inspiration to glean from looking beyond your direct competitors and outside your category.
-While at first glance, certain things that brands are doing might seem to have little in common with your hospital branding, brand-building principles transcend categories.
+While at first glance, certain things that brands are doing might seem to have little in common with your healthcare branding, brand-building principles transcend categories.
 With these in mind, the universe then becomes your playground for inspiration.
 And it’s just a matter of how wide-open your lens is to outside influence.
 In this case, it’s a great reminder for hospital marketing teams about the power of your brand assets.
 And its complements of condiment brand Heinz.
-When it comes to hospital branding, inspiration truly can be found in many places.
+When it comes to healthcare branding, inspiration truly can be found in many places.

 The Most Legible Label Campaign

-Here’s the backdrop for this reminder about the power of brand assets for hospital branding (thanks to Contagious for running with the story).
+Here’s the backdrop for this reminder about the power of brand assets for healthcare branding (thanks to Contagious for running with the story).
 In Brazil, like in most countries, food brands must specify all product ingredients on packaging.
 The problem is that most ingredients are printed on a back label in tiny fonts.
 This makes it hard for companies like Heinz – who claim to only use natural ingredients – to stand out from brands who use artificial ones.
 Heinz, together with Africa, São Paulo, altered the company’s 140-year-old label, putting the six ingredients found in ketchup front and center.

 The marketing campaign also involved placing a gigantic version of the new label next to Brazil’s National Skydiving Centre to be seen by skydivers, parachutists, hot air balloon aficionados and ‘even those in outer space’, according to the brand.

-Takeaway For Hospital Marketing
+Takeaway For Healthcare Marketing

 for any piece of brand communication to work, people must be able to identify the brand that is being advertised.
 This is vital goal of any execution, yet figures routinely show that on average ½ the people who see an advertisement fail to correctly identify the brand.

 Heinz can pull something like this off because they’ve been consistent with their label — featured across multiple touch points — for many years.
 So they’ve built a visual identity that is easily recognizable even when altered slightly.
 This has earned the brand the right to tap into the creative potential of its distinctive assets.
-Could your hospital brand do this?
+Could your healthcare brand or hospital brand do this?
 Could you take your name off of “your label” and there would still be no mistaking it?

 In his bible of marketing, How Brands Grow, Byron Sharp states: